anonymousresearch1/ExAD/README.md

 The current implementation is tested using Python 3.6 and Keras 2.2.5.

 ## Download pre-trained detector models and explanations of adversarial examples
+We have anonymously shared the required data and models on [Google Drive](https://drive.google.com/file/d/1Ywc-dAU4vYCYU6AzO0O8v9zyvK95uIpz/view?usp=sharing).
-Please download the folder from the below link.
-You will need to place the folder named **data** in the root folder of this repository.
+Please download and place the unzipped folder named `data` in the root folder of this repository i.e., in `ExAD/`